EO-DataHub/eodh-qgis/README.md

    3. Run `python deploy.py <path to plugin directory>` (Path can be ommited if already set as an env variable in prev. step)

 3. Reload plugin

+### Testing

+1. `make check` will run code formatting and linting checks.

+2. `make test` will run tests against a running QGIS instance in a docker container.